microsoft/Oryx/doc/hosts/appservice.md

 ## Node.js

-In general, node.js applications end up with a large number of package dependencies, either directly or indirectly, i.e. the dependencies of their dependencies.
-Since each package might contain several `.js` files, fetching dependencies mean a lot of disk IO operations.
+In general, node.js applications have a large number of package dependencies, either directly or indirectly, i.e. the dependencies of their dependencies.
+Since each package might contain several `.js` files, fetching dependencies means a lot of disk IO operations.
 Since in the App Service model the application is stored in a network volume, the `/home` directory, fetching and storing the packages alongside the application in `/home/site/wwwroot` means a lot of IO operations would have to go through the network.